 Bare knuckle boxing is still being conducted, and has even been offered as a potential alternative to gloved boxing due to the inherent and more lethal danger of hitting people hard and repeatedly in the head when wearing padded hand protection.

-Well What about Self Defense?
+Then What about Self Defense?

 In an unarmed scuffle, if you are at all tough, a broken hand will not likely mean that you will be unable to continue fighting, or even prevail in the encounter, so isn’t the point kind of moot?

 And let’s say I have a weapons’ malfunction.
-Maybe had that malfunction because I was shooting with a broken hand.
+Maybe even had that malfunction because I was shooting with a broken hand.
 And though perhaps still be able to fire a pistol with a broken hand, do I really want to be trying to clear, say, a double feed with one?

 Even a reload could be problematic…